Bwallker/CountKeeper/README.md

 ## Summary

 To summarise:
-  1. You can use the \"components\", \"operators\" and \"statement\" commands to get more info.
+  1. You can use the "components", "operators" and "statement" commands to get more info.
-  2. You can also use the \"intro\" command to get this message again.
+  2. You can also use the "intro" command to get this message again.
   3. Patterns are the rules that you write, that tells the bot what a certain Counting Channel should keep track of.
   4. Simple Components are stupid simple.
   5. Advanced Components can get hard fast if you start nesting Statements, but if you avoid doing that they are pretty easy.